 Why it is important to present Root Cause Analysis in a creative way

 Creative presentations are more engaging.
 Your audience will pay closer attention and be more responsive if your presentation is creative.
 Your audience paying more attention will, in turn, make the presentation more effective.
-How?
-An engaged, attentive audience is paying attention.
+How?.
 Audiences who pay attention and follow along with the material will retain it better than audiences who are not focused.
 (Or worse, an audience that is drifting off to sleep!)

 In this blog, we’ll share how you can share a Root Cause Analysis in a creative way.
 Some techniques for that include: